Emily's Foundation, Week Two: Setting And Mood In Historical Fiction

 Is she about to meet her lover?
 Is she awed by what lies before her?

-Is this a place where she always goes to figure out difficult situations in her life?
-Has she traveled long and far to get here and is this the last part of her journey?
-If so, where did she come from and why?
+Is this a place where she often goes to figure out difficult situations in her life?
+Has she traveled long and far to get here?
+Is this the last part of her journey?
+If so, where did she come from?
+Why?